flythereddflagg/flythereddflagg.github.io/python_book/docs/16-File-Reading-and-Writing.md

     f.write(data)
 ```

 Not only does the second code snippet use fewer lines of code but it is clear by looking at the indented block when you are working with the file and when you are done.
 The `with` statement simply remembers to close the file when the indented block ends.
-Whenever you work with files you should always use a with statement (unless you have a *very* good reason not to do so).
+Whenever you work with files you should always use a `with` statement (unless you have a *very* good reason not to do so).
+Also note that working with files is not the only situation in which it is appropriate to use a with statement but it is a very common one.

 ## Hone Your Skills